nedibr/OreGen/README.md

 # OreGen

-A simple minecraft plugin which generates when an ore is broken.
+A simple minecraft plugin which generates a random ore when an ore is broken.